The Outdoor Swimmer’s Code

 • Avoid disturbing livestock or wildlife, including animals, birds, fish and invertebrates.

-• Keep your distance from wildlife, particularly from nesting birds in spring and summer.
+• Keep your distance, particularly from nesting birds in spring and summer.

 • Keep clear of areas important for fish breeding and spawning, such as gravel shoals and riffles, especially between autumn and spring.

 • Be especially careful in areas designated to protect nature.
-Research the place you are visiting, for example look up Sites of Special Scientific Interest (SSSIs) and nature reserves, ask people or wildlife or conservation organisations familiar with the local area, or if possible the landowner or site manager, to see what the protections are and what particular care to take.
+Sites of Special Scientific Interest (SSSIs) and nature reserves may list what the protections are and what particular care to take.

 • Be bio secure – CHECK, CLEAN, DRY: check swim gear for organisms after swimming, clean it well, and dry gear before swimming again #spreadthewordnottheweed.